hiroecksd/Machine-Learning-Obsidian-Notes/CS234/Lecture 2.md

 		v(s)
 ```
 which is basically our $V(s)$ but in programming terms.
 The big $O$ for this would be $O(|S|^{2})$ for each iteration where $(|S| = N)$.
+# Markov Decision Process (MDP)
+What is an MDP?
+Well it is an MRP but with actions.